- aged 22 years or older and have a job, or

 To be eligible for Sickness Allowance, you must:

-- be 22 or older and getting ABSTUDY as a full-time student, or
+- be 22 years or older and getting ABSTUDY as a full time student, or

-- be 25 or older and getting Austudy as a full-time student
+- be 25 years or older and getting Austudy as a full time student, and

 - meet residence requirements

-You will need to give us a medical certificate from your doctor and you must have work or study to return to when you are better.
-Otherwise, you may be eligible for another Centrelink payment such as Newstart Allowance.
+You will need to provide a medical certificate from your doctor and you must have work or study to return to when you are better.
+Otherwise, you may need to check your eligibility for another Centrelink payment such as Newstart Allowance.

 We review your circumstances regularly to ensure that you are getting the correct payment amount.
 If your or your family circumstances change, this may affect your payment.